We can help you incorporate in Ireland

 Ireland has one of the highest per capita incomes worldwide and seventh in the European Union, behind Luxembourg, Sweden, Denmark, Austria, Netherlands, and Finland.
 Ireland’s economy is small and modern, depending on high technology industries and focused on international trade.

 Ireland is one of the largest exporters of goods and services related to software worldwide.
 In fact, a lot of foreign software is filtered through the country to take advantage of an advantageous tax regime on intellectual property royalties.

-International companies with their European headquarters in England are Google, Facebook, Twitter, LinkedIn, Amazon, eBay, PayPal and Microsoft.
-Other important industries include the alcohol beverage, financial services, engineering, medical technologies and pharmaceuticals.
+International companies with their European headquarters in Ireland are Google, Facebook, Twitter, LinkedIn, Amazon, eBay, PayPal, and Microsoft.
+Other important industries include alcohol beverage, financial services, engineering, medical technologies, and pharmaceuticals.